navpreetsingh/ROR_session_app_1/README.md

 ```

-## Lets make the root of site to user list and inherit the article route in user route
+## Make the default route to user list and inherit the article routes in user routes

 **Change in config/routes.rb**.